-The accounts are prepared in accordance with the Accounts & Audit Regulations 2011 including the Annual Governance Statement on pages 27-36, the Code of Practice on Local Authority Accounting (The Code) and the Service Reporting Code of Practice (SERCOP), issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The accounts are prepared in accordance with the Accounts & Audit Regulations 2011 including the Annual Governance Statement on pages 43-54, the Code of Practice on Local Authority Accounting (The Code) and the Service Reporting Code of Practice (SERCOP), issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).
 In complying with The Code, these Financial Statements also comply with International Financial Reporting Standards (IFRS) as they apply to Local Authorities in England.

-The year ended 31 March 2014 is the forth year in which Financial Statements for Dorset Police and Crime Commissioner have been prepared on an IFRS basis.
+The Financial Statements for Dorset Chief Constable have been prepared on an IFRS basis.

-The accounts that follow show the Dorset Chief Constable's financial outturn for the year 2013-14.
+The accounts that follow show the Dorset Chief Constable's financial outturn for the year 2014-15.
 The accounts comprise: -

-- the comprehensive income and expenditure account with the actual expenditure for 2012-13: - the balance sheet, which shows the assets and liabilities of the Chief Constable; - the movement in reserves statement (MiRS) is a summary of the changes that have taken place in the bottom half of the Balance Sheet over the financial year split between usable and unusable reserves; - the cash-flow statement, which shows the sources and applications of the CC's funds during the year; - the notes to the above Core Statements, which provide further explanations and disclosures relating to the accounts.
+- the comprehensive income and expenditure account.
+These figures are compared with the estimates that were updated continuously throughout the year and with the actual expenditure for 2013-14: - the balance sheets which show the consolidated assets and liabilities of the Chief Constable, as well as the assets and liabilities of the PCC; - the movement in reserves statement (MiRS) is a summary of the changes that have taken place in the bottom half of the Balance Sheet over the financial year split between usable and unusable reserves; - the cash-flow statement, which shows the sources and applications of the Chief Constable funds during the year; - the notes to the above Core Statements, which provide further explanations and disclosures relating to the accounts.

-These Accounts have been audited by the External Auditor, and his opinion will be shown on pages 2-4.
-I confirm that the Statement of Accounts presents a true and fair view of the financial position of the Dorset Chief Constable as at 31 March 2014, and its income and expenditure for that year.
+These Accounts have been audited by the External Auditor, and their opinion is shown on pages 2-4.
+I confirm that the Statement of Accounts presents a true and fair view of the financial position of the Dorset Chief Constable as at 31 March 2015, and its income and expenditure for that year.